Hemlock Woolly Adelgid

 - Hemlock Woolly Adelgid in Michigan - Recommendations for Landowners - September 2016

-- Options for Protecting Hemlock Trees from Hemlock Woolly Adelgid - NEW - January 2017 - MSUE
+- Options for Protecting Hemlock Trees from Hemlock Woolly Adelgid - January 2017 - MSUE

 - Letter to Licensed Pesticide Application Businesses in Allegan, Kent, Muskegon, Oceana and Ottawa Counties

 - Letter to Property Owners in Muskegon and Ottawa Counties